Help Desk vs Service Desk: What is the Difference?

 - • Contributing to all the main ITSM processes;

 Though we’ll be the first to admit that these definitions sound similar enough to cause a mix-up.
-To definitively clear up all the possible confusion, let’s have a better look at the differences between them:
+To definitively clear up all the possible confusion, let’s have a better look at the difference between service desk and help desk:

 Line of activity